-Net sales for the year ended December 31, 2014 increased \$24.8 million, or 13.7%, as compared to the similar period in 2013.
-The increase in our sales primarily reflects a 6.6% increase in consolidated tons shipped in 2014 compared to 2013 as demand for our products increased as a result of improved market conditions in 2014.
-The increase in both sales and sales dollars per shipped ton is primarily a result of increased base prices as well as more favorable product mix of our higher value added products.
-Our product sales to all of our end markets, except heavy equipment, increased as noted in the above table.
-Our product sales to our targeted end markets of aerospace, power generation, and oil and gas end markets increased 18.2%, 8.4% and 3.1%, respectively in 2014 compared to 2013.
-Sales to our heavy equipment market decreased by \$1.6 million, or 8.3%, in 2014 compared to 2013, primarily due to uneven buying patterns from year to year because of the many smaller customers we have in this end market.
-During the year ended December 31, 2014, we recognized a \$3.2 million, or a 30.0%, increase in premium alloy sales when compared to 2013.
-It is a primary focus of ours to ship higher value added products.
-Overall, our premium alloy sales, which are sold primarily to the aerospace end market increased from 5.9% of total sales for the year ended December 31, 2013 to 6.7% of total sales during the year ended December 31, 2014.
+Net sales for the year ended December 31, 2015 decreased \$24.9 million, or 12.1%, as compared to the same period in 2014.
+The decrease in our sales primarily reflects a 16.7% decrease in consolidated tons shipped in 2015, compared to 2014, as demand for our products decreased as a result of declining market conditions in 2015 including customer destocking, declines in the oil and gas end market, and lower commodity driven surcharges.
+Although sales dollars and tons shipped decreased in 2015, compared to 2014, sales dollars per shipped ton increased by 5.5% primarily a result of more favorable product mix of our higher value-added products.
+Our product sales to all of our end markets decreased as noted in the above table.
+During the year ended December 31, 2015, we recognized a \$3.8 million, or a 27.4%, increase in premium alloy sales when compared to 2014.
+It is a primary focus of ours to ship higher value-added products.
+Overall, our premium alloy sales, which are sold primarily to the aerospace end market increased from 6.7% of total sales for the year ended December 31, 2014, to 9.7% of total sales during the year ended December 31, 2015.